Old City of Jerusalem Guide: History, Quarters and Key Religious Sites

 The altitude of Jerusalem is about 750 metres, high enough to be covered in snow in winter – and yet a pleasantly warm climate in summer!

 The city walls of Jerusalem date back to the Ottoman Empire (1535-1542), under the rule of Suleiman the Magnificent.
-The Old City of Jerusalem, located above the City of David (believed to be the original settlement in ancient times), is surrounded by ancient walls and gates, including the Golden Gate, Zion Gate, Jaffa Gate, Dung Gate, Herod’s Gate, Lion’s Gate, Damascus Gate, as well as the New Gate, as entry points.
+The Old City, located above the City of David (believed to be the original settlement in ancient times), is surrounded by ancient walls and gates, including the Golden Gate, Zion Gate, Jaffa Gate, Dung Gate, Herod’s Gate, Lion’s Gate, Damascus Gate, as well as the New Gate, as entry points.
 The triple-arched and double-arched gates in the southern wall, the Huldah Gates, have been sealed long ago and are no longer access points to the Old City.

 The Damascus gate on the northern side of the Old City is one of the other main gates to this part of ancient Jerusalem.
 As the largest and perhaps most impressive gate in Jerusalem, it leads visitors directly into the Muslim Quarter.